Are All Banks FDIC-Insured?

 You may wonder where the FDIC gets the money to cover lost accounts after a bank fails.

 The FDIC says it receives no Congressional appropriations.
-It is “funded by premiums that banks and savings associations pay for deposit insurance coverage.
-The FDIC insures trillions of dollars of deposits in U.S. banks and thrifts — deposits in virtually every bank and savings association in the country.”
+It is primarily funded by premiums that banks and savings associations pay for deposit insurance coverage.
+The FDIC also makes money through investing in assets like treasury bonds.

-The FDIC directly supervises and examines about 5,000 banks and savings associations for “safety and soundness.”
+In addition to protecting your deposits, the FDIC also directly supervises and examines more than 5,000 banks and savings associations for “safety and soundness.”
 Banks can be chartered by the states or by the Office of the Comptroller of the Currency.
 Banks chartered by states also have the choice of whether to join the Federal Reserve System.
 The FDIC is the primary federal regulator of banks that are chartered by the states that do not join the Federal Reserve System.

 The FDIC also examines banks for compliance with consumer protection laws, including the Fair Credit Billing Act, the Fair Credit Reporting Act, the Truth in Lending Act, and the Fair Debt Collection Practices Act.